matias-ceau/scripts/docs/scripts/jupyter_new_notebook.xsh.md

 ### Notes

-- Ensure that the `PROJECT_PATH` is correctly set to your preferred Jupyter notebook directory.
+- Ensure that the `PROJECT_PATH` is set correctly in the script; it defaults to `~/projects`.
-- The script requires Jupyter to be installed and accessible in your shell environment.
+- The script requires the dependencies to be installed and configured.

-> **Critique:** The script currently utilizes `ls` to check for existing notebooks, which may not be efficient for large directories.
-It could be improved by checking the existence of the file using a more direct method, such as using Python's `os.path.exists`.
-Further, consider implementing user feedback for successful creation or more detailed error handling for various edge cases.
-Additionally, using a more library-driven approach (like `json` for generating the notebook content) could improve maintainability.
+- The script utilizes `notify-send` for notification purposes.
+Ensure it is available on your system for notifications to work.

+> **Critique**:
+> - The script could benefit from error handling regarding the opening of the Jupyter notebook, in case Chromium fails to open the link or if Jupyter encounters issues.
+> - The user input could be further refined by adding validation to restrict certain characters that could be invalid for filenames.
+> - Consider adding a feature to select the project directory dynamically rather than hardcoding the path.